Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Computability of the solution operators

-By Lemma \ref{fspace}, it suffices to show that for some constant $c$ (depending only on $A,B_1,\cdots,B_m$, $\Phi_i^{(1)}$, $\Phi_i^{(2)}$ and $M_{\varphi}$) we have
+By Lemma~\ref{fspace}, it suffices to show that for some constant $c$ (depending only on $A,B_1,\cdots,B_m$, $\Phi_i^{(1)}$, $\Phi_i^{(2)}$ and $M_{\varphi}$) we have

-for all $k$, i.e. $\{\tilde{\upsilon}_k\}$ fast converges in $C_{sL_2}(H,{\mathbb R}^n)$ to ${\bf u}$.
+for all $k$, i.e.\ $\{\tilde{\upsilon}_k\}$ fast converges in $C_{sL_2}(H,{\mathbb R}^n)$ to ${\bf u}$.

-3. We divide the proof of \eqref{estim} into several parts.
-For any $k$, let $\tilde{u}_k$ be the interpolation of the grid function computed by the algorithm in Subsection \ref{difop} from the exact initial values $\varphi|_{G_k}$.
-By $\widetilde{{\bf u}|_{G_k^{\tau_k}}}$ we denote the interpolation of the $G_k$-discretization of the solution ${\bf u}$ of the differential problem \eqref{sist_2}.
+\item We divide the proof of~\eqref{estim} into several parts.
+For any $k$, let $\tilde{u}_k$ be the interpolation of the grid function computed by the algorithm in Subsection~\ref{difop} from the exact initial values $\varphi|_{G_k}$.
+By $\widetilde{ u|_{G_k^{\tau_k}}}$ we denote the interpolation of the $G_k$-discretization of the solution ${\bf u}$ of the differential problem~\eqref{sist_2}.
 We will estimate independently the following three summands:

-4. The third summand is estimated with the help of the properties of interpolations:
+\item The third summand is estimated with the help of the properties of interpolations:

-The constant $c_{int}$ depends on the norms of derivatives of ${\bf u}$, which can be estimated by $\varphi$ and its derivatives (hence by some expression involving $M_{\varphi}$ and the norms of the coefficient matrices, following the lines of the proof of the uniqueness theorem for \eqref{sist_2} in \cite{go76}, p.
-194).
+The constant $c_{int}$ depends on the norms of derivatives of ${\bf u}$, which can be estimated by $\varphi$ and its derivatives (hence by some expression involving $M_{\varphi}$ and the norms of the coefficient matrices, following the lines of the proof of the uniqueness theorem for~\eqref{sist_2} in \cite[p.\ 194]{go76}, see also \cite{evans}).

-5. The second summand is estimated with the help of Theorem \ref{convds} on convergence of the difference scheme in grid norms:
+\item The second summand is estimated with the help of Theorem~\ref{convds} on convergence of the difference scheme in grid norms:

-The constant $c_{diff}$ also depends only on the derivatives of $\varphi$ and on the coefficients of \eqref{sist_2}.
+The constant $c_\mathit{diff}$ also depends only on the derivatives of $\varphi$ and on the coefficients of~\eqref{sist_2}.

-6. The first summand is estimated by means of stability of the difference scheme, with taking into account linearity of the difference and interpolation operators.
+\item The first summand is estimated by means of stability of the difference scheme, with taking into account linearity of the difference and interpolation operators.
 The corresponding constant depends on the coefficients of the differential equations: